TomMelt/mdb/README.md

   A possible workaround would be to try using mpich to launch instead of Intel's `mpiexec`.
 Note that you will need to use a recent version of mpich (see below).
 * Due to a bug in mpich `mdb` only supports `>=4.3.2` - see [#65](https://github.com/TomMelt/mdb/issues/65) for more info)
+* If you encounter issues with SSL/TLS certificate generation (`RuntimeError: Failed to generate SSL certificate.`), you can specify a custom OpenSSL binary using the `MDB_OPENSSL` environment variable (e.g., `export MDB_OPENSSL=/path/to/openssl`).
+  You normally want to use this system binary e.g., `/usr/bin/openssl` but things like `spack` environment sometimes install `openssl` which takes precedence over the system installation.

 ## Dependencies